zloirock/core-js/packages/core-js-compat/README.md

 // or
 require('core-js-compat').modules; // => Array<ModuleName>

-// list of modules for passed `core-js` version: require('core-js-compat/get-modules-list-for-target-version')('3.3'); // => Array<ModuleName>
+// the subset of modules which available in the passed `core-js` version: require('core-js-compat/get-modules-list-for-target-version')('3.3'); // => Array<ModuleName>
 // or
 require('core-js-compat').getModulesListForTargetVersion('3.3'); // => Array<ModuleName>